Hind's Kidnap: "Faith, or The First Condition"

 Returning home, Hind thinks he sees the same elderly woman again.
-Rather than chase after the woman, he heads to his vestibule to see what note she may have left, and is rewarded with "Hooked with a wood, into the forest, it will lead you well beyond the pier—if you're interested."
+Rather than chase after the woman, he heads to his vestibule to see what note she may have left and is rewarded with "Hooked with a wood, into the forest, it will lead you well beyond the pier—if you're interested."
 Hind interprets it as a reference to Ashley Sill and his golf-course-country-club.
-Hind waited two weeks, and then drove the three hundred miles to the Sills' place, located about 10–20 miles from the Laurel home and the last place young Hershey had been seen.
+Hind waits two weeks, and then drives the three hundred miles to the Sills' place, located about 10–20 miles from the Laurel home and the last place young Hershey had been seen.

-Hind is surprised to learn that he was expected, tipped off by Sylvia.
+Hind is surprised to learn that he was expected, with the Sills tipped off by Sylvia.

 The next morning, meditating on the clue, the word "well" catches his attention, and he thinks it's a reference to the well on the Laurel property.
-Visiting, he talks with the current resident, whose polite talk is interpreted by Hind as another clue, veiled references to his friend Dewey Wood, back in the city.

-So Hind hangs out with Wood, hanging on to his every word, expecting a clue to drop out.
-But Wood mostly wants to talk about Oliver Plane, who has irresponsibly abandoned his summer teaching duties, just as classes are about to begin.
-At some point, another acquaintance comments on Plane's general lack of maturity, referring to "a child inside Oliver trying to get out."
-At which point Hind realizes he must talk to Plane.
+Visiting, he talks with the current resident, whose polite talk is interpreted by Hind as another clue, with veiled references to his friend Dewey Wood back in the city.
+Hind spends time with Wood, hanging onto his every word, expecting a clue to drop.
+But Wood mostly wants to talk about Oliver Plane, who has irresponsibly abandoned his summer teaching duties just as classes are about to begin.
+At some point, another acquaintance comments on Plane's general lack of maturity, referring to "a child inside Oliver trying to get out," at which point Hind realizes he must talk to Plane.

 Hind ends up substituting for Plane.
 He tries to see clues on campus or in anything connected with his students.
-He has an affair with one of the students, Laura Rosenblum, and naturally discusses the Laurel case with her.
-But her final essay for the course refers to the kidnapping in ways that taunt Hind: "Call the kidnapers Sylvia and Jack, Mr. Hind, call the kid May... how like our own life is this event!"
-The chapter ends with Hind concluding he should return to Sylvia.
+He has an affair with one of the students, Laura Rosenblum, and naturally discusses the Laurel case with her, and her final essay for the course refers to the kidnapping in ways that taunt Hind: "Call the kidnapers Sylvia and Jack, Mr. Hind, call the kid May... how like our own life is this event!"
+The section ends with Hind concluding he should return to Sylvia.

 II

-A long monologue by Sylvia.
+This part is a long monologue by Sylvia.
 Almost every paragraph begins with a "V".
 At first addressing May, then Jack, she continues even after Jack falls asleep.
-Sylvia talks about her and Jack, and their friends, in great, disjointed detail.
+Sylvia talks about herself and Jack, and their friends, in great, disjointed detail.

 C

 Hind takes Sylvia's monologue as a clue to treat people as people, not clues: "Take each person formerly a clue and ignore the Laurel utterly.
 If any one was to be a true clue, any one could be so only leading nowhere."
-And so Hind resolves to reverse the treasure hunt of clues.
+Thus Hind resolves to reverse the treasure hunt of clues.